thesamet/scalariform-intellij-plugin/README.md

 After installing the plugin, go to Preferences -> Scalariform and choose the formatting options you would like to be pass to scalariform.

+When editing a Scala file, you will find "Format with Scalariform" option in the Code menu.

 FAQ
 ---